CSCfi/csc-user-guide/docs/apps/snap.md

 ### Using SNAP with graphical user interface

-If you have connected with a ssh connection that has __X11 forwarding__ enabled, you can launch a graphical user interface of SNAP with
+If you have connected with [NoMachine](nomachine.md) or have X11 enabled on your SSH connection, you can launch a graphical user interface of SNAP with

 `snap`

-For __X11 forwarding__ to be enabled you need to install a suitable program for your own computer first (unless you are using Linux or Mac).
-You can read instructions how to do that [here](../computing/connecting.md)

 !!! note
-    Do not run long CPU intensive jobs on the login nodes!
-This means you can't run computationally intensive analysis on graphical user interfaces on Puhti until interactive queue is available in Puhti.
-You need to use the batch job system on Puhti.
+   We recommend using [NoMachine](nomachine.md) and [an interactive batch job](../computing/running/interactive-usage.md) for launching graphical user interfaces on Puhti

 ### Using SNAP with Graph Processing Tool (gpt) command